docker/extensions-sdk/docs/dev/api/overview.md

 The extension UI API provides a way for the frontend to perform different actions and communicate with the Docker Desktop dashboard or the underlying system.

-JavaScript API libraries are available (with Typescript support) in order to get all the API definition in your extension code.
+JavaScript API libraries, with Typescript support, are available in order to get all the API definitions in to your extension code.

-- [@docker/extension-api-client](https://www.npmjs.com/package/@docker/extension-api-client) gives access to the extension API entrypoint `DockerDesktopCLient`
+- [@docker/extension-api-client](https://www.npmjs.com/package/@docker/extension-api-client) gives access to the extension API entrypoint `DockerDesktopCLient`.
 - [@docker/extension-api-client-types](https://www.npmjs.com/package/@docker/extension-api-client-types) can be added as a dev dependency in order to get types auto-completion in your IDE.

 ```Typescript